mlisonek98/spotifyFellowshipApplication/README.md

 Have too many events on one day?
 The UI of this application handles that, so don't worry.

-to run app, clone into repo
+To run app, clone into repo

-then npm install
+Then npm install

-createdb spotifyCalendar
+Createdb spotifyCalendar

-createdb spotifyCalendar-test
+Createdb spotifyCalendar-test

 npm run seed

-and finally npm run start-dev
+Finally npm run start-dev

 Enjoy the application!